RiteshRavichandran/PetNeeds/README.md

 PetNeeds is a web application that helps pet owners keep track of their pets' needs, it provides a platform for offline pet shop owners to reach into the online market space.

 ## Features
+This list consists of a few features supported by the project.
 1. Support for a wide variety of pet products - Food and Accessory category are supported currently, much more can be added later.
 ![Landing Page](https://user-images.githubusercontent.com/72683075/227520885-32148720-22f2-494e-ba73-fa35ee38c0cb.png)